 Similar cards are available on the commercial market, however we do not know if they are flexible enough.
 For Task 2.3, Manchester bought a card which has a similar functionality.
 We will also consider other companies and buy a similar card for this task.
 This will help us assess the limitations of these cards and also specify in more detail the functionality.
-Work is also starting on the power of data reduction via clustering at this stage of the reconstruction before going to an event builder.
-Ideas of the functionality and more detailed design studies have now started with significant progress expected in the next six months.
+Work is also starting on the power of data reduction via clustering at this stage of the reconstruction before going to and event builder.